- Pound (GBP) falls as confidence in PM falls

 - Concerns over UK economy remain

-- Euro (EUR) falls despite record EZ inflation
+- Euro (EUR) rises after record high German inflation